 - Widen your lens.
-Investigate the needs, wants and concerns of non-attenders and This first party is usually overlooked by organizations, according to Smith, who explains, “If you want to appeal to people not attending, you need to understand them, too.”
+Investigate the needs, wants and concerns of non-attenders too.
+This group is usually overlooked by organizations, according to Smith, who explains, “If you want to appeal to people not attending, you need to understand them, too.”

 - Probe for prevailing values.
 Ask what your audience really cares about—and how they care.
 One of the ways our teams do this in design studies is by getting interviewees to choose the value category they identify with from a grid of options.
 For example, two of the categories are “pioneers” who like change and being first and “altruists” who are outwardly-focused and service-oriented.
 By getting respondents to self-identify through this exercise, we can point clients to the value or groups of values event organizers should be designing to.